 2. Sample Collection:

 a.
-Except as indicated in (3) below, wastewater samples collected for purposes of determining user compliance with pretreatment standards and requirements must be obtained using flow proportional composite sample collection techniques.
+Except as indicated in § 1.9.3(A)(3) of this Part below, wastewater samples collected for purposes of determining user compliance with pretreatment standards and requirements must be obtained using flow proportional composite sample collection techniques.
 In the event that flow proportional sampling is not feasible, the NBC may authorize the use of a time proportional sampling.

 b.
 For automatic samplers, the intake line hose must be at least 1/4 in.
 (0.6 cm) internal diameter and the velocity in the intake line must be maintained at least at 2 feet per second.